 - ColeJenest & Stone

 Baileywick Park is a 50-acre park located in North Raleigh.
 Baileywick Road borders the park on the north.
-The Wentworth subdivision, on the east borders the park on the south by Baileywick Elementary School, and on the west by a privately-owned lake.
+The park is bordered to the east by the Wentworth subdivision, by Baileywick Elementary School to the south, and by a privately-owned lake to the west.

 Approximately one-third of the park boundary abuts existing single-family homes.
 Vegetation is mixed, varying from young pines to mixed pines/hardwoods to relatively mature hardwoods.
 The site is generally rolling, with an east/west drainageway splitting the property approximately twenty percent above and eighty percent below.
 This drainageway is subject to Falls Lake buffers totaling approximately 100 feet in width; effectively splitting the park into two uses zones.
 The northern portion cannot support large scale development; the larger southern portion can support a community center, ballfields, recreational activities, and sufficient parking to serve them.